 When I got home it took me a while, but I finally got the courage to call my mom and tell her that I had placed Tanzie for adoption.

-Luckily, I was not completely alone.
+Luckily, I was not completely alone when it was painful.
 I still had Tyler.
 I got up one day and decided I was going to do something special for him.
 I got out of bed, put myself together, and cleaned our room.
 I had decided that I was not going to let this ruin my relationship with the one and only person I had at the time.

 Tanzie taught me so much about myself.
 She showed me love.
 She showed me pain.
 And best of all, she showed me that I could find the strength in myself to do something selfless no matter what pain it caused me.
 Even though I did not deal with it well at first, I am learning how to be the person she will need when she comes back into my life—and I know one day she will.